proffzulus/agricultural-roboport/mod-description.md

    - On each scheduler tick it processes a small batch of positions (configurable), issuing deconstruction orders for harvestable plants and placing seed ghosts where needed.
 4. Work is spread over many ticks (TDM), so the mod scales to large surfaces with controlled CPU use.
 5. **Quality tracking**: When enabled, plants preserve seed quality and can mutate during harvest (configurable rates).
+6. **Vegetation Planner**: Already got construction robots, but have no Roboports?
+No problem, Vegetation Planner is your new best friend!
+   - Manual selection tool for planning vegetation in specific areas
+   - Access via shortcut bar (ALT+V) after researching "Soil Analysis"
+   - Independent filter configuration for precise control
+   - Perfect for decorative landscaping and targeted crop placement

 Settings (what to tweak)
 ------------------------